mpgiii/forworker/README.md

 # forworker
-Website for Sprenkle, Georgariou &amp; Dilles, LLP.
+Website for Michael Georgariou II, formerly for Sprenkle, Georgariou &amp; Dilles, LLP.

 Worked on over winter break.
 Now maintained here and there as needed.